Updated June 1, 2020.

 Additionally, it’s amazing what water can do for you.
 Stay hydrated, and shoot for a gallon a day.
 Just make sure you’re drinking clean water; budget for bottled water if you’re traveling on a budget.
 Find some familiar foods that you know your stomach likes, get some fiber in you to sweep things through your system, and while you should totally enjoy that authentic, ethnic food wherever you are, try to eat a “healthy” meal once in a while–fresh fruit, lean protein, and oatmeal can usually be found just about anywhere in the world.
 Oatmeal can even be taken with you.
 All you need is a coffee or tea maker to heat some water.

 If you travel enough, you will encounter a cancelled flight.
-Here are my tips for What To Do When Your Flight is Cancelled!
+Check out my tips for What To Do When Your Flight is Cancelled and What to Do When You Miss Your Flight!

 Love this post?
 Pin it for later!